Nail Encyclopedia and Nail Tutor

 Nail Products

-Nail disorders (+ nail changes) are frequently manifestations of: general medical disorders, congenital disorders, and systemic disorders.
+A nail disease (in the finger nails or toe nails) is frequently the manifestation of: general medical disorders, congenital disorders, and systemic disorders.
 But nail disorders are also frequently seen in the hands of people with an intellectual handicap.
 Therefore it is important that when an abnormal nail feature is noticed (by for example the general practitioner), a cause or explanation for that change should be sought.
 One should also be aware of the fact that nail disorders can also be the result of slowly developing nutritional deficiencies - which is a normal evolution in elderly people.

 - NAIL DISORDERS IN DISEASES -